GerritCodeReview/plugins_multi-site/src/main/resources/Documentation/config.md

     This option can be repeated many times in the `jgroups` section.
     Defaults to the list of: `lo*`, `utun*`, `awdl*` which are known to be inappropriate for JGroups communication.

+peerInfo.jgroups.myUrl
+:   The URL of this instance to be broadcast to other peers.
+If not specified, the
+    URL is determined from the `httpd.listenUrl` in the `gerrit.config`.
+    If `httpd.listenUrl` is configured with multiple values, is configured to work with a reverse proxy (i.e. uses `proxy-http` or `proxy-https` scheme), or is configured to listen on all local addresses (i.e. using hostname `*`), then the URL must be explicitly specified with `myUrl`.

 NOTE: To work properly in certain environments, JGroups needs the System property `java.net.preferIPv4Stack` to be set to `true`.